 The base of this punch can be found in your grocer's freezer section, where you can pick up a can of fruit punch and some frozen strawberries.
 Make sure that both are partially thawed and that you stir the punch well enough to dissolve the juices completely.

-In a punch bowl, combine the semi-thawed fruit punch, strawberries, orange and lemon juices, and water to create the fruit juice base.
+In a punch bowl, combine the partially thawed fruit punch, strawberries, orange and lemon juices, and water to create the fruit juice base.

 Stir well and store in the refrigerator until you're ready to serve.